Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 This 9-acre, 30-bay full-length driving range includes three putting greens, two chipping greens and four sand traps.
 I’ve never been, but I’ve heard it’s nice.

-The course sits on the Canadian side of the island and gets a lot of wind, so it can be a challenge to your game, but the views of Windsor and the river also make it a favorite picnic spot for many Detroiters.
+The course sits on the Canadian side of the island and gets a lot of wind so that it can be a challenge to your game.
+Still, the views of Windsor and the river also make it a favorite picnic spot for many Detroiters.
 And your golf game can use a bit of challenge, eh?

 Address: 175 Lakeside Dr, Detroit, MI 48207.